gotthardp/lorawan-server/doc/Troubleshooting.md

 The problem is the Lorank8 proprietary message format.
 In your gateway config you likely have `stat_format` set to `idee_concise` or `idee_verbose`.
 You need to change `stat_format` to `semtech` to get this working.

+## Alarms

+Server alarms are indicated in the web-admin Dashboard.

+### system_memory_high_watermark

+This indicates that the system has less than 20% of free memory.

+### disk_almost_full

+This indicates there is less than 20% of free disk space.